 In 2014, Read Better Be Better (RBBB) was founded by Sophie Allen-Etchart in Phoenix as a response to Arizona’s literacy crisis.
 The state is ranked 48th in the nation for preK-12th education.
 Currently, 59% of 3rd-graders in Arizona are NOT proficient in reading, making many students unable to make the necessary transition from “learning to read” to “reading to learn.”

 However, with proper reading intervention, there is an 89% chance that students who can read at grade level by the end of 3rd grade will graduate from high school, irrespective of socio-economic status.

 The only after-school program to partner young Readers with youth Leaders, students who graduate from the RBBB program see gains in reading comprehension, confidence, enjoyment of reading, leadership, and critical thinking.
-In the Fall 2019 semester, RBBB students showed 16% more growth on reading comprehension tests than their non-participating classmates.

-Better yet, 88% of Readers reported that they were getting better at reading than before they were in RBBB and 87% of Leaders reported that they have what it takes to be a good leader after participating in RBBB.
+Better yet, 89% of Readers reported that they were getting better at reading than before they were in RBBB and 88% of Leaders reported that they have what it takes to be a good leader after participating in RBBB.